 A recent book trying to explain the mechanics of taste concluded by raising a white flag, dismissing changes over time as a “random walk” akin to the stock market’s short-term fluctuations.
 For the last two decades, the most established theory of cultural change has cast it as “viral contagion,” arguing that we succumb to fads like we contract the measles.
 But cultural changes are never random, nor do they befall us as plagues.

-patterns in how humans move from one practice to another.
+Trends happen because individuals choose to take up new behaviors.
+And when we examine the history of cultural change, there are clear patterns in how humans move from one practice to another.
 Sixty years before the moptop, social scientist William Graham Sumner seemingly predicted how it would rise and fall: “A new fashion of dress seems at first to be absurd,

 ungraceful, or indecent.
 After a time this first impression of it is so dulled that all conform to the fashion.”
 In almost all instances, new behaviors begin as an exclusive practice of smaller social groups — whether elites or outsiders — and then eventually spread to the wider population.
 This is true for the diffusion of superficial hairstyles but also applies to things not considered “fashions”: practical technologies like cars and hybrid seed corn, delicacies like chocolate and gin, political and spiritual beliefs, and the succession of artistic movements in modern art.
-The thing we call
+The thing we call culture is always an aggregation of individual human behaviors, and if taste were the mere product of random idiosyncrasies and irrational psychologies, culture would display no patterns, only noise.
+The fact that in these disparate fields follow a similar rhythm of change suggests there must be universal principles of human behavior at work — the presence of a “cultural gravity” nudging humans into the same collective behaviors at the same time.

 For all the dismissal of cultural changes as superficial, they are central to our lived experience as humans.
 They define our identities and determine how others treat us.
 Every day we must make choices whether to follow social standards or “be ourselves.”
 We come to find certain things “cool” without knowing why.
 We use markers of cultural change as touchstones for our past; embarrassing haircuts help us date old photos.
-The Beatles weren’t just a band — they were
+The Beatles weren’t just a band — they were the band who wore moptops.
+As we’ll see by the end of this book, fashions explain behavioral change more than we’ve been willing to admit.

 Ever since I discovered moptops as a child, I’ve been looking for answers to the Grand Mystery of Culture.
 During college, I made my first breakthroughs after examining how the Japanese street fashion brand A Bathing Ape amassed its cultlike fan base through a counterintuitive marketing strategy of hard-to-find stores, undersupplied products, and no advertising.
 Later, in graduate school, I focused my research on how economic systems affect the content of pop culture, looking specifically at whether monopolies in the music industry stymied artistic innovation.
 My

-Ametora, followed the birth and growth of one particular cultural stream: how a single unorthodox business spread American style in postwar Japan, and decades later, Japanese clothing companies have come to influence Americans’ sense of “traditional” apparel choices.
+first book, Ametora, followed the birth and growth of one particular cultural stream: how a single unorthodox business spread American style in postwar Japan, and decades later, Japanese clothing companies have come to influence Americans’ sense of “traditional” apparel choices.
 And after working at a small independent magazine based in the Lower East Side and then overseeing Asia-wide communications for a multinational company in Tokyo, I have spent decades observing new trends in music, art, and fashion unfold in real time — all following the same classic pattern of rise and fall.
 And yet, in all these long years of obsessively researching this topic, I never found a single book that explains the Grand Mystery of Culture.

 Over the centuries many wise scholars have uncovered critical insights about taste and cultural change, but they tend to be buried in turgid prose or minor corners of the academic literature.
 If I wanted this knowledge stitched together into a single coherent explanation, I would have to do it myself.